 Now present your list to God and ask Him to help you face down fear with His strength and courage.

-Speaking from experience: Absolutely, as you watch your brave self grow, as you stand up and blind fear with all your brilliance.
+Visiting those places and learning those lessons and stepping outside your comfort zones to give back — these will absolutely send a message as you watch your brave self grow, as you stand up and blind fear with all your brilliance.

 For God did not give us a spirit of fear but of power and love and self-control. — 2 Timothy 1:7